 The English Department Attendance Policy: Attendance is mandatory.
 Since regular attendance is a critical factor in student success, students at the College of the Redwoods are expected to attend all session of each class in which they are enrolled.
-Census is September 9.
+Census is January 28th.
 If you are not actively participating (attending both class and the writing center, turning in assignments) in the class as of that date, you will be dropped.
 If you are still enrolled after the census, you must continue to attend regularly.
+Students may not miss more than two weeks of class.
 For instance, our class meets four days a week; therefore, any more than eight absences for the semester would be considered "excessive."
-If a student exceeds the limit on absences before week 11 of the semester, an instructor will notify the student that he or she has been dropped.
+If a student exceeds the limit on absences before week 11 of the semester, the instructor will notify the student that he or she has been dropped.
+After week 10, excessive absences will likely result in failure.
+The last date to withdraw from a class is